NoahDobie/Stream-Countdown-Timer-Python/README.md

 **Customization:**
 Easily modify the Python code to your liking and convert it to an executable (.exe) for convenience.
+It uses Tkinter for the GUI so super simple and basic to make changes!

 **Functionality:**
 Pause, resume, and reset the countdown timer during your live stream.